By Sarah Duke from pickedbyfish.com

 After this period, it will be easy to keep the gravel healthy.
 All you need to do is vacuum the gravel.
 This will allow you to remove any debris that has accumulated on the gravel.
 This semi-auto gravel cleaner has everything you need to keep the gravel clean.

 There are a few signs that it might be the right time to clean the gravel.
-This includes when there is a layer of debris, like feces, that has started to form on top of the gravel.
-It’s also important to make sure that you are regularly testing the water.
+This includes when a layer of debris, like feces, has started forming on top of the gravel.
+It’s also important to ensure you regularly test the water.
 If the ammonia levels start to creep up, it’s time to vacuum the gravel.

 Working out a maintenance routine will depend on how many fish you have.
 The more fish in the tank, the more frequently you will need to clean the gravel.
-Generally, you should aim to do this every few weeks.
+Generally, it would be best if you aimed to do this every few weeks.

 Sometimes, you will notice detritus worms living inside the gravel.
 These are small, white creatures.
 If you see this, it’s time to replace the gravel, as these worms will start to cause the material in the tank to decay.